Department of Sociology and Anthropology

 499 – Internship (Credits variable)

-Prerequisite: Permission of the instructor.
-Supervised off-campus experience developed in consultation with the instructor.
+Prerequisite: Sociology 105 and six upperlevel sociology credits, and permission of the instructor.
+Supervised off-campus experience, developed in consultation with departmental faculty.
 Cannot be counted in the major program.